Tagged Articles

 The Fastlane Starts Indoors

 As the pandemic raged on late last year, countless quick-service restaurants debuted shiny new prototype designs.
-While the menus of each concept differed somewhat, the new prototypes all share
+While the menus of each concept differed somewhat, the new prototypes all share one common trait: new ways for customers to pick up their food including the addition of multiple drive-thru lanes.

 Is Third-Party Delivery Working for You — Or Are You Working for It?

 Technology is clearly changing the face of the restaurant industry, and operators must decide how to implement new technology to keep up.
-However, it is key for restaurants to learn how to do so
+However, it is key for restaurants to learn how to do so efficiently so as to keep costs low and prevent operational complexity.
+One of the areas where this is the most essential is the implementation of third-party delivery technology.

 Four Tips for First-Time Restaurateurs